ilovemaltesers/groupomania/README.md

 # Groupomania App

 This documentation provides instructions on how to set up and run the "Groupomania" application locally.
-The application is built using React and Express, with a MySQL database.
+The application is built using React and Express, with PostgreSQL database.
 Additionally, a SQL dump file is included to help you populate your database with initial data.

 ## Prerequisites